BREAKING: Jury Deadlocked in Daniel Penny Case

 Until and unless jurors acquit Penny of the manslaughter charge, they may not move on to consider the lesser charge of criminally negligent homicide in the death of the mentally ill homeless man who menaced passengers inside the subway car in which Penny was riding.

-Judge Wiley is expected to give jurors a so-called Allen charge — an order to continue deliberations until a unanimous verdict is reached.
+Judge Wiley gave jurors a so-called Allen charge — an order to continue deliberations and make every effort to reach a unanimous verdict.
 The more serious charge of second-degree manslaughter carries a maximum sentence of up to 15 years, while the lesser charge of criminally negligent homicide is punishable by up to four years in prison.
 There is no minimum required sentence for either charge.

 You'll be shocked to hear that Manhattan prosecutor Alvin Bragg decided to charge Penny with second-degree manslaughter as well as criminally negligent homicide, both felonies.
 The first charge carries a maximum sentence of up to 15 years in prison, while the second can be punishable by up to four years.
 There is no minimum sentence for either, however.